 IU School of Medicine has a strong tradition of collaborative training in combined pediatric residencies with multiple faculty who are boarded with the American Board of Pediatrics and the American Board of Psychiatry and Neurology.
 Riley Hospital for Children at IU Health, which acts as a hub statewide for pediatric care, is one of the largest and busiest children’s hospital in the United States and is one of five teaching hospitals on the IU School of Medicine campus in Indianapolis.
-NDD residents benefit from a diverse patient populations as they train at these five teaching hospitals that provide both pediatric and adult care.
+NDD residents benefit from a diverse patient populations.
+They have opportunities to train at all five teaching hospitals that provide both pediatric and adult care.

 Residency in Indianapolis